DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

-In order to transcend this contradiction it is necessary to move beyond the legitimate framework of nation-states, which are increasingly in denial about their own internal discrepancies and obstruct their citizens’ bond with humankind at large.
+In order to transcend this contradiction it is necessary to move beyond the legitimate framework of nation-states, which are increasingly in denial about their own internal discrepancies and which obstruct their citizens’ bond with humankind at large.
 Nation-states are also unable to cope with the fact that their operating scale is no longer appropriate for the vexingly complex problems of the world today.
 Yet the